-When you speak of mountains, only a few defining features come to mind: how tall it is, how broad it is, or if there is anything significant about it which separates it from other high elevations.
-Hardly does anyone describe a mountain for its solely color, unless for further elaboration.
+When you speak of mountains, only a few defining features come to mind: how tall it is, how broad it is, or if there is anything significant about it that separates it from other high elevations.
+Hardly does anyone describe a mountain for its sole color, unless for further elaboration.

 The world itself, as we know it, is consistent of many colors perfectly complementing one another which makes a huge canvass of abstract.
 Narrow the same logic specifically at the Vinicunca—or the Rainbow Mountain—and you get the same idea, only a different kind as defined by the parallels of colors that are painted on it.

 The Rainbow Mountain of Peru